semlak/fcc_voting_app_flux/README.md

 * You can view all polls created (that haven't since been deleted).
 * You can filter the polls to see ones created by a specific user.
 * You can share a poll (currently done by providing a URL to the poll.
 There is not a "Share on Facebook/Twitter" feature yet)
-* The application uses ReactJS (a JavaScript framework) with a Flux architecture for the front-end, and node.js/Express 4 server with a Mongo database on the back-end.
+* The application uses React.js (a JavaScript framework) with a Flux architecture for the front-end, and node.js/Express 4 server with a Mongo database on the back-end.
 * For authentication, the application uses the Passport.js module for node.js.
 I haven't currently implemented OAuth strategy support, only username/password strategy.

 ## Demo